-10:00 AM EDT Thursday, August 1, 2024 Tropical Wave (Invest 97L) Increasing in Shower & Thunderstorm Activity This Morning; Conditions Become More Favorable for Development Late Week & Weekend in the Eastern Gulf of Mexico, Near the Florida Peninsula This update is intended for government and emergency response officials, and is provided for informational and situational awareness purposes only.
+5:00 PM EDT Thursday, August 1, 2024 Tropical Wave (Invest 97L) Continues to See Increasing Shower & Thunderstorm Activity; Conditions Become More Favorable for Development Late Week & Weekend in the Eastern Gulf of Mexico, Near the Florida Peninsula This update is intended for government and emergency response officials, and is provided for informational and situational awareness purposes only.
 Forecast conditions are subject to change based on a variety of environmental factors.
 For additional information, or for any life safety concerns with an active weather event please contact your County Emergency Management or Public Safety Office, local National Weather Service forecast office, or visit the National Hurricane Center website at www.hurricanes.gov.

-Tropical Weather Outlook Disturbance 1 - Southwestern Atlantic & Eastern Gulf of Mexico (LINK)
+Disturbance 1 - Invest 97L (LINK)

-A well-defined tropical wave, now identified as Invest 97L, is producing a large area of disorganized showers and thunderstorms over Hispaniola, Puerto Rico, the Virgin Islands, and the adjacent waters of the southwestern Atlantic and northeastern Caribbean Sea.
-Development of this system should be slow to occur during the next couple of days while it moves west-northwestward over portions of the Greater Antilles.
-However, environmental conditions are forecast to be more conducive for development after the wave passes the Greater Antilles, and a tropical depression could form this weekend or early next week over the eastern Gulf of Mexico or near the Florida Peninsula.
-Interests across the Greater Antilles, the Bahamas, and Florida should continue to monitor the progress of this system.
-Formation chance through 48 hours...low....20%.

-Formation chance through 7 days...medium...60%.
+A well-defined tropical wave is producing a large area of disorganized showers and thunderstorms over Hispaniola, Puerto Rico, the Southeastern Bahamas, and the adjacent waters of the southwestern Atlantic and northeastern Caribbean Sea.
+Development of this system could be slow to occur during the next day or so while it moves west-northwestward over portions of the Greater Antilles.
+However, environmental conditions are forecast to be more conducive for development after the wave passes the Greater Antilles, and a tropical depression is likely to form this weekend or early next week over the eastern Gulf of Mexico near the Florida Peninsula.
+Interests across the greater Antilles, the Bahamas, and Florida should continue to monitor the progress of this system.
+Formation chance through 48 hours...low....30%.
+Formation chance through 7 days...high...70%.